Skip to content

 ubuntu linux accessibility

-In the System Settings -> Accessibility panel, under Pointing & Clicking, select Click Assist tile to expand.
+Head to the System Settings -> Accessibility panel, look under Pointing & Clicking, and select the Click Assist tile to expand it.

 Ubuntu Linux click assist tile for simulating right-click